MitjaCH/react-learning-page/README.md

 ## About

 This project is aimed at helping beginners learn React.js with the aid of Next.js and HTML.
-Whether you're just starting out with React or looking to deepen your understanding, this learning page provides simple examples and explanations to get you up and running.
+Whether you're just starting out with React or looking to deepen your understanding, this learning page provides simple examples and explanations to get you up and running.<br> Keep in mind that me (Mitjach) & nxkzty are also still learning React.js so this is still a W.I.P. :)

 ## How to Use